- Tel 01582 766677

 If you are making supplies to other VAT registered businesses, you give them a VAT invoice charging VAT at the normal rate for the supply (not the flat rate percentage).

 Most traders with qualifying turnover are eligible to join the scheme, but there are a number of exclusions designed to prevent abuse of the scheme as well as a few to avoid complex interaction with other schemes.
-The scheme is optional, but traders wishing to join should complete Form VAT 600 (FRS) (which can be printed off the HM Revenue & Customs website at www.hmrc.gov.uk).
+The scheme is optional, but traders wishing to join should complete Form VAT 600 (FRS) online (if they used HMRC's online services to register for VAT) or download and print off the form, then complete and post it to HMRC.
+(The form is available from the HMRC website at www.hmrc.gov.uk).

 Do contact us if you would like further help or advice on this subject.